a-reda/powerenjoy-se2/ITPD/integration-test-plan.md

 ## 1. Introduction
 ### 1. Purpose and Scope

-In our project, the Integration Testing Plan Document is an important part, which can guarantee all the subcomponents be  integrated consistently.
+In our project, the Integration Testing Plan Document is an important part, which can guarantee that all components can work together.
+It is also a way to find bugs earlier in the development process.

-The main purpose of this document is to make up the system when the subcomponents need to be revised according to the user's requirements or other unexpected reasons.
-The  Integration Testing Plan Document can give us a clear and simple way to organize all the testing of subcomponents.
+The main purpose of this document is present the approach for the integration testing .
+The  Integration Testing Plan Document shows the way and chronology to organize all the testing of subcomponents.
 We will provide these sections as follows:
   - To introduce the integration testing subsystems and their subcomponents involved in the integration activity.
   - The Elements to be Integrated and their entry criteria.
   - A description of the Integration Testing Strategy.
   - The Sequence of Components needs to be integrated, including Software Integration Sequence and Subsystem Integration Sequence.
   - Individual steps and test description and their input data and the expected output.
-  - A description of performance analysis.
-  - All the tools used in testing, and a description of the operating environment that perform all the tests.
+  - All the tools used in testing, and a description of the operating environment in which all the tests will be performed.

 ### 2. Definitions and Abbreviations

 #### 1. Definitions

   - Subsystem: a single, pre-defined work environment and a high-level functional unit of the system.
   - Subcomponent: Implementation of subsystem functions

 #### 2. Abbreviations

   - RASD: Requirements Analysis and Specification Document
   - DD: Design Document
   - ITPD: Integration Test Plan Document